ibm-cloud-docs/containers/cs_health_monitor.md

 #### Resolving worker node alerts
 {: #worker-node-resolve}

-In most cases, reloading or rebooting the worker can resolve the issue.
-However, in some cases you might need add more workers to increase capacity.
+Reloading or rebooting the worker can resolve the issue.
+However, you might need add more workers to increase capacity.
 {: shortdesc}

 1. Get your worker nodes and review the [state](/docs/openshift?topic=openshift-worker-node-state-reference).